Revolution of Dignity: Protests against the revolution

-Crimea
+Leaked e-mails and telephone calls later revealed that the Russian state had funded the separatists and had organized separatist protests, mainly through Kremlin advisers Vladislav Surkov and Sergey Glazyev.

-Following the Ukrainian revolution, a secession crisis began in the Crimean Peninsula.
-On 1 March 2014, Yanukovych put into writing his request that President Putin of Russia send military forces "to establish legitimacy, peace, law and order, stability and defending the people of Ukraine".
-On the same day, Putin requested and received authorization from the Russian parliament to deploy troops to Ukraine in response to the crisis.
-Russian troops accordingly mobilized throughout Crimea and the southeast of Ukraine.
-By 2 March, Russian troops had complete control over Crimea.
+Russian occupation of Crimea

 Destruction of Soviet monuments

 The monument to the Russian field marshal Mikhail Kutuzov was demolished in the city of Brody in western Ukraine.
-The militant group Right Sector was blamed for much of the destruction.
 In addition, a statue honouring Soviet soldiers was removed from the western Ukrainian city of Stryi.

 In early December 2013, unknown activists partially painted in red and black (similar to the flag of the nationalistic Ukrainian Insurgent Army) a statue honouring the workers of the Arsenal factory in Kyiv who died in 1918.

 On 28 February, a monument dedicated to Soviet forces who fought in World War II and one dedicated to Soviet soldiers who fought in Afghanistan, both in the city of Dnipropetrovsk, were vandalized and painted with nationalistic slogans.

 On its English-language Twitter account, the Russian Foreign Ministry described the targeting of Russian- and Soviet-built monuments as "Russophobic vandalism" and an "outrage", and demanded that it be stopped.